 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 Students must also include a release form with their entry, and can only enter one artwork (no multiple entries).
+A signature from your art teacher is not required, but please have your parent or guardian sign that space on the form.
 Since the winning student’s artwork will be displayed in the U.S. Capitol building for an entire year, students should submit art they will not need for other purposes.
 Students must also reside in Congressman Allred’s district to be eligible.

 If you would like more information on the annual Congressional District Art Competition, please contact our office at (972) 972-7949 or visit House.gov's Congressional Art Competition page.